 Interviews with medical and mental health staff confirm that evaluations and treatment is provided free of charge and per policy or physician order.
-Services including treatment, follow-up and referrals would be offered.
-Both report that the services provided are consistent with the community level of care and exceed the waiting period that is seen in the community level of care.
+In an interview with an inmate who alleged sexual abuse, the inmate would not disclose any information for confirmation; however, the reported incident did not require emergency medical care or follow-up.
+Services may including treatment, follow-up and referrals would be offered to the victim.
+Mental health staff indicated that a treatment plan would be established that included referrals, support and programming along with PTSD grounding, trauma care, and relaxation techniques.
+Both medical and mental health staff report that the services provided are consistent with the community level of care and exceed the waiting period that is seen in the community level of care.
 The mental health staff reported that they would attempt to conduct a mental health evaluations of known inmate-on-inmate abusers within 60 days of learning of the abuse and would offer treatment when deemed appropriate.